froboy/yusaopeny_docs/content/en/docs/Wiki/OpenY-security---Drupal-SA-CORE-2018-004.md

 title: OpenY-security---Drupal-SA-CORE-2018-004
 ---

+This document is archived but may contain useful information for troubleshooting future updates.
+For updated update steps, visit [How to upgrade Open Y]({{< relref OpenY-upgrade-how-to-for-Developers.md >}}).

+---

 To update your OpenY site with security fix from Drupal core https://www.drupal.org/SA-CORE-2018-004 OpenY team is suggesting 2 options- via patch and via Drupal core upgrade(or OpenY upgrade).
 Drupal core upgrade or OpenY upgrade is not always possible, but security issue should be fixed asap.